Should I Watch..? The Bourne Identity

 What's to like?

-Until Craig began wearing 007's tuxedo in 2006, the Bond films has become parodies of themselves with ridiculous gimmicks, outlandish storylines and an obscene amount of noisy explosive action that most spies would prefer to avoid.
-Then along comes Matt Damon and suddenly, the game changed forever.
+Until Craig began wearing 007's tuxedo, the Bond films has become parodies of themselves with ridiculous gimmicks, outlandish storylines and an obscene amount of noisy explosive action that most spies would prefer to avoid.
+Then along comes Matt Damon and suddenly, the game changed completely.
 Bourne was a wounded creature, searching for answers and completely unaware of the dangers surrounding him.
 He feels like one of us, which makes his action sequences even more thrilling.
-The movie places us right in the heart of the story, only leaving Bourne's side to fill in a little of the politics Stateside but never enough to give the game away.
-It didn't just force the Bond producers to up their game - this film's influence can be seen in other movies like "Taken" and another Liam Neeson film "Unknown".
+The movie places us right in the heart of the story, only leaving enough clues to fill in a little of the politics Stateside but never enough to give the whole game away.
+It didn't only force the Bond producers to up their game - this film's influence can be seen in other movies like Taken (2) and Michael Mann's under-rated thriller Collateral (3).

 - Although he died before the film was released, author and creator Robert Ludlum is credited as a co-producer on the movie.